 What do we dislike about ASUS ROG STRIX B660-F GAMING WIFI?

 ASUS ROG STRIX B660-F GAMING WIFI is the Best B660 motherboard with specs adjusted for dominance.
 If you’re not willing to pay for the upper bracket Z690 motherboards but want some future-proofing and the latest tech available, it is a golden choice for you.
-In addition to that, if you’re in love with the matte black feel, what could be better then!
+In addition to that, if you’re in love with the matte black feel, what could be better than it?

 Best Budget B660 Motherboard

 Specifications = Chipset: B660 Chipset | CPU Socket: LGA 1700 | Form Factor: ATX | Memory Support: 4x DIMM slots, Dual-channel DDR4 5066MHz max (OC), 128GB | Expansion Slots: 1x PCIe 4.0 x16, 1x PCIe 3.0 x16 and 2x PCIe 3.0 x1 |

 Storage: 2x PCIe 4.0 x4 M.2, 1x PCIe 4.0 x2 M.2 | USB Ports: 2x USB 2.0 ports (Type-A), 1x USB 3.2 Gen 2×2 (Type-C), 1x USB 3.2 Gen 1 port (Type-A), 2x USB 3.2 Gen 2 ports (Type-A) | LAN: Realtek 2.5Gb Ethernet | Wireless/Bluetooth + Audio: Wi-Fi and Bluetooth not built-in + 3x Realtek 7.1 Surround Sound High Definition Audio CODEC jacks

 - DDR4 RAM support at 5066 MHz